phR0ze/examples-rs/mqui_menu/README.md

 Experimenting with writing a flexible menu widget

 ## Mobile notes
+* Macroquad buttons don't allow for label positioning. they are always centered
 * Separating out root_ui uses as a runtime borrow issue will occur if we don't allow each usage to complete out before trying to do another operation that depends on root_ui